FWC Rules Theft is Theft

 The employer is a member-owned credit union and had a coffee account set up for their members.
 If a member wanted a tea, coffee or other beverage, the employee was required to go nearby to the local café and place and order for the member, which would be charged to the employer’s account.
-The use of the account was limited to these ‘business situations’ and it was not in place for staff to utilize for themselves.
+The use of the account was limited to these ‘business situations’.
+It was not in place for staff to utilize for themselves.

-The employee denied using the Employer account for anything other than business purposes, except for one instance where she admitted to charging the account because the barista made the incorrect coffee and she gave it to a colleague.
-Further, the employee disputed the allegations and provided in response that the transactions were not for her personal coffee as she preferred to drink piccolo lattes (which was distinct to the regular coffees charged to the account).
+The employee denied using the Employer account for anything other than business purposes.
+Except for one instance where she admitted to charging the account because the barista made the incorrect coffee and she gave it to a colleague.
+Further, the employee disputed the allegations and provided in response that the transactions were not for her personal coffee.
+Arguing she preferred to drink piccolo lattes (which was distinct to the regular coffees charged to the account).

-Fair work Commissioner Hunt held that the employee provided untruthful evidence in an attempt to clear her name in the financial industry and therefore she was not a credible witness.
+Commissioner Hunt held that the employee provided untruthful evidence in an attempt to clear her name in the financial industry.
+Therefore she was not a credible witness.
 The employee was found to have had a “cavalier attitude to the coffee account” and that on the balance of probabilities, she had jointly misused the account and this justified dismissal.

 Commissioner Hunt also indicated that the employee’s conduct struck “at the heart of her duties” to the Employer to be honest in all transactions involving the use of company funds.
-Working in the financial industry required a high level of integrity and that the industry cannot afford to have an employee be untruthful over transactions.
+Working in the financial industry required a high level of integrity.
+That the industry cannot afford to have an employee be untruthful over transactions.

 This case demonstrates that there is a high level of trust and integrity required from employees in positions which require them to handle money.
 Nevertheless, being untruthful about potential misconduct will inevitable cause a loss of trust and confidence in the employment relationship.